 Kent State Hosts its Inaugural Neuroscience Symposium on April 29

-“This symposium provides a venue for exchange of the scientific ideas that must take place to solve and treat these critical healthcare problems,” says Grant McGimpsey, Ph.D., Kent State’s vice president for research.
+“This symposium provides a venue for exchange of the scientific ideas that must take place to solve and treat these critical healthcare problems,” said Grant McGimpsey, Ph.D., Kent State’s vice president for research.

 Nelson’s presentation, “Effects of Light at Night on Neuroinflammation, Metabolism and Mood,” will provide insight into the disruptive effects of light at night on several core clock genes and the resulting neuroinflammation, which may be a potent mechanism through which light at night affects mood and food intake.